 What Is Southern Studies

-The Mercer University Southern Studies Center offers an interdisciplinary undergraduate major leading to a bachelor’s degree.
+The Spencer B. King, Jr. Center for Southern Studies offers an interdisciplinary undergraduate major leading to a bachelor’s degree.
 Students who choose the major take courses in southern history, literature, religion, politics, and African American studies to develop a nuanced and comprehensive understanding of the region’s complex and problematic culture.

 Students choose the Southern Studies major for a number of reasons.
 Carl Lewis, a Southern Studies major from Waycross, Georgia, explains, “I've always felt a deep desire to understand and come to terms with the place where I grew up, and southern studies is one way to satiate that longing.
 On one hand, I want to be able to be proud to call the South home, and I've been conditioned for most of my life to glorify the mythical southern ideals of hospitality, kinship, and magnolia-scented charm.
 On the other hand, however, I can't help but recognize the many problems with the place I call home, and I've often sought to downplay it as part of my identity out of fear of appearing responsible for its flaws.”
 The major allows students to explore complicated issues of southern identity, and it teaches students to use research and interpretation methods drawn from multiple disciplines.